 Science Fair Judging Criteria

-The primary purpose of a science fair project is to encourage students to think critically and the investigate.
+The primary purpose of a science fair project is to encourage students to think critically and then investigate.
 Through following the scientific method or engineering design process, students learn how to learn.

 Scientific Method/Engineering Design Process